welcome @on5mm

 There are several ways to contact me:

 I really enjoy receiving old fashioned paper qsl cards (and my kids do either).
-You can send them via 'the bureau' (Royal Belgian Amateur Radio Union UBA, section RBO) or directly to my postal address.
+You can send them via 'the bureau' (Royal Belgian Amateur Radio Union UBA, section LGE) or directly to my postal address.

 header: lighted buildings photo/Unsplash · background: black and white computer keyboard photo/Unsplash · satellite dish/header: public domain